Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

-Because we produce two layers of hierarchical context-free segmentation data, we can use them collectively to drive coarse and finer scale context assignment.
+Because we produce two layers of hierarchical context-free segmentation data, we can use them together to drive coarse- and fine-scale context assignment.
 To do this, we first do the context application process with the coarser, layer-1 context-free segmentation.
-This provides us with an initial mapping and broader coverage of the areas containing phytoplankton.
-Then, we both directly apply the context assignment to the layer-2 context-free segmentation in the same way we did with the Layer-1 products, and supplement by doing the same context assignment process between the Layer-2 context-free segmentation and the phytoplankton concentration map produced from Layer-1.
-There is typically overlap and agreement, but running the process in a tiered way, does improve specificity, as can be seen by the speciated concentration changes from the Layer-1 products to the Layer-2 products in Figure \ref{fig4}.
+This provides us with an initial mapping and broader coverage of the areas containing phytoplankton.{broader coverage of the regions containing phytoplankton of interest for each domain, constrained and informed by available in situ observations.} Then, we both directly apply the context assignment to the layer-2 context-free segmentation in the same way we did with the Layer-1 products, and supplement by doing the same context assignment process between the Layer-2 context-free segmentation and the phytoplankton concentrations{cell abundance} map produced from Layer-1.
+There is typically overlap and agreement, but running the process in a tiered way does improve specificity, relative to the in situ observations, as can be seen by the speciated concentrations{cell abundance} changes from the Layer-1 products to the Layer-2 products in Figure \ref{fig4}.
+After the initial context assignment process is done, a single lookup table is generated from the process described above, and is applied to all subsequent scenes passing through the system.